adityasriwasth/Adyen_drop_in/README.md

 Installation:
 1) Clone this repo
 2) Navigate to root level of repo
+3) Run: source ./setup.sh in order to download all necessary dependencies
-3) (Optional) Activate venv with: ./venv/bin/activate
+4) Activate venv with: . venv/bin/activate
-4) Start Program with: ./start.sh
+5) Start Program with: ./start.sh